 - Approved: If approved, then you will receive a porting date of when your number will ported to Twilio.

-- Rejection: These occur for a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record, or a port request made by an unauthorized user on the account.
+- Rejected: Rejections can occur for a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record, or a port request made by an unauthorized user on the account.
 Read more about common reasons for port request rejections here.
 Additionally, you will likely need to reach out to your losing carrier to find out what’s needed to move forward.
 Depending on the needs of the carrier, this will add an undetermined amount of time to your porting request.

 - Twilio reaches out to you with your porting date.
 Twilio will send you an email of your porting date for when your number will be transfer to Twilio.
-Once your date has passed and you’ve verified the number has transferred to your Twilio account, you can begin using your number.
+Once your date has passed and you’ve verified the number has transferred to your Twilio project, you can begin using your number.
 Please configure your voice and SMS URL’s at this time.